How to build a company wiki that doesn't suck

 Your company wiki is like a Bible for your team - it’s where you store knowledge and get answers you need to get work done.

-Your team uses a company wiki to store and share information.
+A company wiki, or a corporate wiki, is a Wikipedia-like, internally-built, Knowledge Base about your company’s guides, how-to’s, etc. Every team uses corporate wikis to store and share information.
 It’s collaborative, secure, customizable, and ensures knowledge transparency.

 The benefits of a company wiki are: